Polynomial and rational measure modifications of orthogonal polynomials via infinite-dimensional banded matrix factorizations: Abstract

 \section{Abstract}

 We describe fast algorithms for approximating the connection coefficients between a family of orthogonal polynomials and another family with a polynomially or rationally modified measure.
 The connection coefficients are computed via infinite-dimensional banded matrix factorizations and may be used to compute the modified Jacobi matrices all in linear complexity with respect to the truncation degree.
 A family of orthogonal polynomials with modified classical weights is constructed that support banded differentiation matrices, enabling sparse spectral methods with modified classical orthogonal polynomials.
+We present several applications and numerical experiments using an open source implementation which make direct use of these results.

 \begin{AMS} 33C45, 33C47, 33C50, 42C05, 15A23 \end{AMS}